hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 (Even sillier is the brick simulator.)
 A flight of starlings does not need to be conscious to accomplish its executive coordination, and attend to its collectve *umwelt*.
-Instead, the starlings presumably exchange a sort of language of cues.
+Instead, the starlings presumably exchange a set of cues.
-It is amusing to note that, in a sort of relativist double entendre, the "language" of cues might in some sense determine the cognition of the flock!
+It is amusing to note that, in a sort of relativist double entendre, the "language" of these cues might in some sense determine the cognition of the flock!

 <!-- Secondly, while functional gestalts seem like a good way to test